damiannolan/sasl/README.md

 ## Overview

-This pkg is intended to be used as a complement to [Shopify/sarama](https://github.com/Shopify/sarama).
+This package is intended to be used as a complement to [Shopify/sarama](https://github.com/Shopify/sarama).
 It provides an implementation of the `sarama.AccessTokenProvider` interface to be employed by clients using the SASL/OAUTHBEARER mechanism for Apache Kafka.

-This package leverages `golang/oauth2` and `golang/oauth2/clientcredentials` to perform the 2 legged client credentials flow to obtain an Access Token outside the context of a user.
+The very popular `golang/oauth2` and `golang/oauth2/clientcredentials` are leveraged to perform the 2 legged client credentials flow to obtain an Access Token outside the context of a user.

 ## Installation
 ```